OSULUG/laws/constitution.rst

 Officer Election (3)
 --------------------

-Officers except Webmaster shall be nominated during a 30 day period of time, to be chosen by the current officers, during Spring term of each year.
+Required officer positions will be nominated by week 7 and elected by week 8 of spring term each year.
 At the end of the nomination period, a ballot shall be held, and the candidates receiving the most votes shall be named to their respective offices.